 You do not have to stick to a bathroom door that swings inward if you want to stand out, but you should still avoid a bathroom door that swings outward.
 One idea is to skip the swinging door altogether.

-If you are looking to change up your space, here are several alternatives to a swinging bathroom door.
+If you want to change your space, here are several alternatives to a swinging bathroom door.

 #1 Pocket Door